Simone Forti: Logomotion and News Animations

 The School of Visual Arts, SVA, New York, hired Forti as an instructor of Performance Art in 1983.
 She continued teaching at SVA for four years, until 1987.
 During this period, Forti developed a new type of performance called Logomotion, an improvisational dance practice that involves both movement and speaking.
 The first public performance of Logomotion took place at the SVA in May 1986 (this performance is alternatively titled as the first News Animation performance.)
 In Contact Quarterly, Forti wrote about the development of Logomotion: "In 1985 I started developing a dance/narrative form with words and movement springing spontaneously from a common source.
 It's been a way for me to know what's on my mind.
 What's on my mind before I think it through, while it's still a wild feeling in my bones.
 The thoughts and images seem to flash through my motor centers and my verbal centers simultaneously, mixing and animating both speech and physical embodiment.
 Spatial, structural, emotional.
 I've come to call this Logomotion.
 I see it as a performance form, and as a practice."

 Forti has performed Logomotion both as a solo performance as well as a group performance, often with dancer Carmela Hermann, Claire Filmon, or Batyah Schachter, or the members of Simone Forti & Troupe, an ensemble Forti formed with four of her students in 1986.

 From her Logomotion work, Forti developed her practice of News Animations, which is also a performance that incorporates both movement and speaking.
 With New Animations, Forti focuses on speaking about contemporary issues present in news media, including politics, climate change and social issues.
+She wrote about News Animations saying, "I've been dancing the news.
+Talking and dancing, being all the parts of the news."

 Forti has performed News Animations in numerous venues across the world since 1986, including a 2012 performance at the Hammer Museum in Westwood, Los Angeles, CA, as part of Made in L.A.
 2012: Los Angeles Biennial.